There's Always a Challenge when Developing Mobile Apps

-Time and time again, I see integration dependencies come up on projects without clients doing due diligence to ensure their web services are standardized and “integration friendly.”
+Time and time again, I see integration dependencies come up on projects without clients doing due diligence to ensure their web services are standardized and “integration-friendly.”
 This means there is little to no documentation, best practices are not reflected, or API standards are in flux.
 What can happen here?
 Last-minute changes to backend services create a ripple effect on the front-end and we’ll have to spend more time working to address these changes.
 This takes time away from focusing on feature development and UI polishing.

-The solution: Plan for significant buffer between hand-off of API services and front-end development of those API-dependent features.
+The solution: Plan for a significant buffer between hand-off of API services and front-end development of those API-dependent features.
 Creating this buffer will give your development team time to research, test and work with your backend team on any changes that may arise prior to relying on those services.

 As much as possible, lock down your firmware and hardware specs before agreeing to a prototype or production sample delivery date.
 Ever-changing firmware requirements will divert our team’s efforts as we then need to continually update the app to support these changes.
 (The 12+ hour difference with your factory in Asia will not alleviate matters!)

-The solution: We realize that firmware development may require iterating to lock in final capabilites and troubleshoot bugs, so plan for that revisioning and open communication channel between your factory and agency.
-Most importantly, ensure you have a fluent, on-site product manager/project manager on the ground at your factory that can support with this back and forth.
+The solution: We realize that firmware development may require iterating to lock in final capabilities and troubleshoot bugs, so plan for that revisioning and an open communication channel between your factory and agency.
+Most importantly, ensure you have a fluent, on-site product manager/project manager on the ground at your factory that can support this back and forth.
 Don’t rely on your dev team to project manage for you!

 No Single Product Owner on the Client Side

 Having a client partner that can synthesize feedback from disparate teams/stakeholders, prioritize features and help our team maintain its focus is hugely helpful.
-There is nothing more heartbreaking as an account manager than seeing a product’s vision compromised over and over because multiple stakeholders can’t agree on priorities or engage in decision making by consensus.
+There is nothing more heartbreaking as an account manager than seeing a product’s vision compromised over and over because multiple stakeholders can’t agree on priorities or engage in decision-making by consensus.